splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-exporter.rst

 .. meta::
       :description: The OTLP exporter allows the OpenTelemetry Collector to send metrics, traces, and logs through gRCP using the OTLP format.
 Read on to learn how to configure the component.

 The OTLP exporter sends metrics, traces, and logs through gRPC using the OTLP format.
+See :ref:`otel-data-processing` for more information.

 By default, this exporter requires TLS and provides queued retry capabilities.

 Get started
 ======================

-By default, the Splunk Distribution of OpenTelemetry Collector includes the OTLP receiver in all data pipelines to send metrics, traces, and logs.
+The OTLP exporter is included in the Splunk Distribution of OpenTelemetry Collector default configuration for all data pipelines: ``metrics``, ``traces``, and ``logs``.
 It's configured with the ``tls: insecure`` setting set to ``true``.

 The following settings are required: